NYCIST/macos-app-blocker/README.md

   - Select which days of the week to enforce blocking
   - Upload school days file or enter dates manually via calendar
   - Specify IP addresses for location-based blocking (optional)
-- **Complete Setup**: Generates all necessary LaunchDaemons, helper scripts, cron configurations, and checker scripts
+- **Complete Setup**: Generates all necessary LaunchDaemons, helper scripts, checker daemon, and uninstaller

 ### School Day Calendar (`calendar.html`)
 - Interactive calendar to select school/work days and it generates a text file, `school_days.txt`, with the dates